gsa-oes/office-of-evaluation-sciences/_projects/2410-epa-electronic-manifests.md

 ## Agency priority
 The EPA aims to increase the hazardous waste industry’s use of electronic manifests for hazardous waste shipments.
 Replacing older manifest technologies (such as PDFs of paper documents) with electronic manifests may reduce costs associated with reviewing and correcting manifests and provide more timely and reliable information about waste shipments.

 The EPA interacts with hazardous waste manifests in multiple ways.
 The EPA Office of Land and Emergency Management (OLEM) maintains the Hazardous Waste Electronic Manifest System (e-Manifest).
 This database tracks hazardous waste shipments in the U.S. via submitted manifests.
 The system currently accepts electronic and non-electronic manifests.
 The EPA is also a large waste generator through its subset of EPA-led hazardous waste cleanup sites.
 As of October 2024, the EPA requires electronic manifests for waste shipments from these EPA-led cleanups.

 ## What we evaluated
 We partnered with OLEM to address key questions about hazardous waste generators and receivers, the overall use of electronic manifests, and how manifest use varies between cleanups led by the EPA and other generator sites.
 We asked five broad evaluation questions:
-What does the universe of waste receivers look like?
+1. What does the universe of waste receivers look like?
-What does the network of waste handler relationships look like?
+2. What does the network of waste handler relationships look like?
-What do manifest corrections look like?
+3. What do manifest corrections look like?
-What does the new policy rollout look like on the ground?
+4. What does the new policy rollout look like on the ground?
-Who has adopted electronic manifests?
+5. Who has adopted electronic manifests?

 We merged 4,484,661 manifest records with 345,209 manifest corrections filed in the e-Manifest system between January 2023 and April 2025.
 We analyzed quantities such as the average percentage of electronic manifests and the average manifest correction rate by month, split by EPA-led cleanups and other generator sites.

 ## What we learned
-1. What does the universe of waste receivers look like?
-During the study period, 1,192 receivers had shipments, and 17% of them received at least one shipment from an EPA-led cleanup site.
+<b>1.
+What does the universe of waste receivers look like?</b> During the study period, 1,192 receivers had shipments, and 17% of them received at least one shipment from an EPA-led cleanup site.
 For all but a few receivers, the vast majority of manifests do not involve waste from EPA-led cleanups.
-2. What does the network of waste handler relationships look like?
-Roughly half (48%) of generator-receiver pairs comprise only one shipment.
+<b>2.
+What does the network of waste handler relationships look like?</b> Roughly half (48%) of generator-receiver pairs comprise only one shipment.
 Pairs with more than one shipment have partnerships that last 15.4 months on average between first and last shipment with approximately one shipment (0.9) per month.
 Pairings involving EPA-led cleanups are longer on average and have more frequent shipments (2.2 per month).
-3. What do manifest corrections look like?
-Overall, electronic manifests have a lower correction rate than non-electronic ones (6% vs. 7.7% across the evaluation period).
+<b>3.
+What do manifest corrections look like?</b> Overall, electronic manifests have a lower correction rate than non-electronic ones (6% vs. 7.7% across the evaluation period).
 However, the correction rates varied considerably in recent months (Figure 1).
 Most notably, the percentage of electronic manifests corrected increased to 20% between November 2024 and April 2025.
 This increase followed a jump in the correction rate for non-electronic manifests, which then subsided.

 Figure 1.
 The percentage of electronic and non-electronic manifests corrected over time

-4. What does the new policy rollout look like on the ground?
-Electronic manifests were used for less than 1% of shipments before February 2025.
+<b>4.
+What does the new policy rollout look like on the ground?</b> Electronic manifests were used for less than 1% of shipments before February 2025.
 The use of electronic manifests increased to approximately 15% for shipments from EPA-led cleanup sites by April 2025, with little change for shipments from other generator sites.
 These electronic manifests come from a small minority of receivers.
 Fewer than 10% of receivers overall, and fewer than 20% of those who received waste from an EPA-led cleanup, used any electronic manifests.
-5. Who has adopted electronic manifests?
-Very few receivers have started using electronic manifests since the EPA’s directive took effect.
+<b>5.
+Who has adopted electronic manifests?</b> Very few receivers have started using electronic manifests since the EPA’s directive took effect.
 Only 11 out of more than 1,100 receivers (including 126 with EPA business) that had not adopted electronic manifests before FY25 have filed any electronic manifest in FY25.
 These 11 receivers tend to be larger, receive more frequent shipments, and are more likely to receive waste from EPA-led cleanups than receivers who have never used an electronic manifest.
 However, these differences do not apply when compared only to other EPA waste receivers.
 Electronic manifests have been consistently rare for waste from other generator sites, even among receivers who also have EPA business.
 Among receivers who have received waste from EPA-led cleanups, electronic manifests were used less than 1% of the time for waste from non-EPA-led cleanup sites (Figure 2).

 Figure 2.
 The average percentage of electronic manifests for other generators (non-EPA) among receivers of at least one shipment from an EPA-led cleanup